 I emphasize home organization and decluttering on this blog, mainly because it frees up space that is currently occupied by things you don’t need or use.
 Start decluttering and then storing your food in places that are cool, dark, and dry.
 Once you begin building your food storage pantry the smart way, you’ll be glad to have that extra space.

 Myth #6: My food will last X-number of years because that’s what the food storage company said.

-I have purchased a lot of food from very reputable companies over the years: Augason Farms, Thrive Life, Honeyville, and Emergency Essentials.
-They all do a great job of processing food for storage and then packaging it in containers that will help prolong its shelf life.
+I have purchased a lot of food from very reputable companies over the years, Thrive Life, being my all-time favorite.
+Most of these companies do a great job of processing food for storage and then packaging it in containers that will help prolong its shelf life.

 However, once the food gets to your house, only you are in control of how that food is stored.
 Yes, under proper conditions, food can easily have a shelf life of 20 years or more, but when it’s stored in heat, fluctuating temperatures, and isn’t protected from light, oxygen, and pests, and never rotated, it will deteriorate quickly.

 NOTE: When food is old, it doesn’t become poisonous or evaporate in its container.
 Rather, it loses nutrients, flavor, texture, and color.
 In a word, it becomes unappetizing.
 This is why it’s important to focus your food storage on foods with a naturally long shelf-life.

 You can extend the shelf-life of many foods by repackaging them yourself.
 I explain this in my Freeze-Dried Food Primer, which you can get here.

 Myth #7: Just-add-hot-water meals are all I need.

 FACT: These meals are great for some emergencies, but over time, they can become boring and often don’t allow for much improvement via spices and other additions.